ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/us_ticker.md

 - The ticker rolls over at (1 << bits) and continues counting starting from 0.
 - The ticker counts at the specified frequency plus or minus 10%.
 - The ticker increments by 1 each tick.
-- The ticker interrupt fires only when the ticker times increments to or past the value set by `ticker_set_interrupt`.
+- The ticker interrupt fires only when the ticker time increments to or past the value set by `ticker_set_interrupt`.
 - It is safe to call `ticker_set_interrupt` repeatedly before the handler is called.
 - The function `ticker_fire_interrupt` causes `ticker_irq_handler` to be called immediately from interrupt context.
 - The ticker operations `ticker_read`, `ticker_clear_interrupt`, `ticker_set_interrupt` and `ticker_fire_interrupt` take less than 20us to complete.